The Photographer (1953 film)

-The Photographer or Mr. Photographer (Spanish: El señor fotógrafo) is a 1953 Mexican comedy thriller film directed by Miguel M. Delgado and starring Cantinflas, Rosita Arenas, Rebeca Iturbide and Ángel Garasa.

-The film's art direction was by Gunther Gerszo.
+The Photographer or Mr. Photographer (Spanish: El señor fotógrafo) is a 1953 Mexican comedy thriller film directed by Miguel M. Delgado and starring Mario Moreno «Cantinflas», Rosita Arenas, Rebeca Iturbide and Ángel Garasa.The film's art direction was by Gunther Gerszo.

 Plot

 An apprentice of photography (Cantinflas) is accidentally involved in an international complot when he ends up being left in charge of a chemical engineer (Ángel Garasa) who went insane after he invents a bomb and an attempt is made against his life.

 Reception

 The film set an opening day record in Mexico grossing $5,810 at the Cine Roble.